All Episodes

 And they are people who have become exhausted with the notion that a Republican is substantially different from a Democrat just because of the label.

-If you notice also according to our media masters, it's a good thing for liberal Democrats to be associated with defending the ground zero mosque.
+If you notice also, according to our media masters, it's a good thing for liberal Democrats to be associated with defending the Ground Zero mosque.

-Speaking of the Tea Party, it's a terrible thing for the GOP to be associated with the Tea Party, but it's a great thing for liberal Democrats to be associated with defending the ground zero mosque.
+Speaking of the Tea Party, it's a terrible thing for the GOP to be associated with the Tea Party, but it's a great thing for liberal Democrats to be associated with defending the Ground Zero mosque.

 Now, somebody, you know, you want your question answered.

-Somebody explain this to me.
+Somebody explained this to me.

-You be you buy it.
+So you buy it.

 We have been saying that you're not doing us any good.